 Over the past decade, instructional coaching has increasingly attracted the interest of researchers and practitioners alike.
 The years between 2000 and 2015 saw the number of instructional coaches in U.S. schools double (Galey, 2016).
 We also know from empirical research that coaching is more effective than traditional PD workshop models in creating meaningful change in teacher practice and student achievement (Kraft, Blazer & Hogan, 2018).
 However, few empirical studies examine conditions that define the effectiveness of coaching programs in ways that support student engagement and learning.

-In this edWebinar, practitioners and researchers will discuss the attributes of an effective instructional coaching program.
-They will use evidence from two pilot years of an instructional technology coaching program in 108 schools nationwide.
+In this edWebinar, practitioners and researchers discuss the attributes of an effective instructional coaching program.
+They use evidence from two pilot years of an instructional technology coaching program in 108 schools nationwide.
 The findings suggest that a successful instructional coaching program is a sustained, job-embedded PD, structured around a partnership between administrators, teachers, and coaches.
 In a successful program, teachers participate voluntarily to collaborate with coaches who provide personalized support in a non-evaluative manner.

-In this edWebinar, we will:
+In this edWebinar, we:

 - Review research on the features of effective instructional coaching